Chart / Charts / Chart Types / Cartesian / Series / Bar Series

 bar.CustomOrigin = 10;

-Controlling the bars width and depth
+Controlling the bar's width and depth

 ENBarSizeMode Description

-Fixed The width or depth of the bar is fixed to the value of Width or Depth property specified in dips.
+Fixed The width or depth of the bar is fixed to the value of the Width or Depth property specified in dips.

-ScaleWidth The width or depth of the bar is computed as the scaled value of the Width or Depth property.
+Scale The width or depth of the bar is computed as the scaled value of the Width or Depth property.

 The following examples show how to modify the bar width: